Bovey Tracey Potteries: The Bovey Tracey Pottery Company (1843–1894)

-In 1827 both The Indeo Pottery and The Folly Pottery were "in a state of insolvency due to bad management" and in 1835 the Honeychurch family were declared bankrupt.
-The premises were saved from a state of dereliction and revived in 1843 by Buller, Divett and Company.
+In 1827 both the Indeo Pottery and the Folly Pottery were "in a state of insolvency due to bad management", and in 1835 the Honeychurch family were declared bankrupt.
+The premises were saved from a state of dereliction and the pottery revived in 1843 by Buller, Divett and Company.
 Their landlord, the Earl of Devon, rented it under the condition that "not less than £400" be spent on erecting new buildings and a kiln, and by 1851 there were 300 employees, who were said to be producing "earthenware equal in quality and design to the best Staffordshire wares".
-The pottery was well known for Mess Ware commissioned for use on Naval Ships, as well as presentation mugs and clotted cream jars.
+The pottery was well known for mess ware commissioned for use on naval ships, as well as presentation mugs and clotted cream jars.

-The pottery continued to run successfully until 1885 when it was taken over by new management and saw a steady decline until worker strikes led to the eventual closure in 1894.
+The pottery continued to run successfully until 1885, when it was taken over by new management and saw a steady decline until worker strikes led to its eventual closure in 1894.

-The Bovey Pottery Company Limited (1894-1957 and 1994-1999)
+The Bovey Pottery Company Limited (1894–1957 and 1994–1999)

+Following the closure of The Bovey Pottery Company, a creditor intervened to ensure the pottery was incorporated under the directorship of Bristol-based pottery, T.B Johnson.